Diffusion Geometry: Computing Diffusion Geometry from Data

 Now suppose we have an infinitesimal generator $L$, which acts on an $n$-dimensional function algebra $\A$.
 We will usually suppose that $\A\cong\R^n$ represents functions on $n$ points or vertices, and so the basis vector $e_i$ represents a function being 1 on the $i\thupper$ vertex and 0 on the others.
 A natural way to represent forms is suggested by the definition, which we recall (for 1-forms) to be

-We should \begin{enumerate} \item choose a basis $\{f_i : i \in I\}$ for the function algebra $\A$, so $\{f_i \otimes f_j : i,j \in I\}$ gives a basis for $\A \otimes \A$, \item compute the inner product (Gram) matrix $G$ for $\{f_i \otimes f_j : i,j \in I\}$, and \item quotient $\A \otimes \A$ by its kernel (i.e. project onto an orthonormal basis of eigenvectors for $G$ with positive eigenvalue). \end{enumerate} The formulae given in Section \ref{section_theory} can then be used to construct all the other objects in the theory, given the operator $L$.
+We should \begin{enumerate} \item choose a basis $\{f_i : i \in I\}$ for the function algebra $\A$, so $\{f_i \otimes f_j : i,j \in I\}$ gives a basis for $\A \otimes \A$ (we could use the standard basis $\{e_i\}$ or, as discussed below, the eigenfunctions of $L$), \item compute the inner product (Gram) matrix $G$ for $\{f_i \otimes f_j : i,j \in I\}$, and \item quotient $\A \otimes \A$ by its kernel (i.e. diagonalise $G$ and project onto the orthonormal basis of eigenvectors with positive eigenvalue). \end{enumerate} In other words, the eigenvectors of $G$ give an orthonormal basis for $\Omega^1(M)$.
+The formulae given in Section \ref{section_theory} can then be used to construct all the other objects in the theory, given the operator $L$.
 For example, we can compute the carré du champ

 and metric